RML Group: SEAT (2004)

 In 2004, RML contracted with SEAT Sport UK to run two SEAT Toledo Cupras in the BTCC with drivers Jason Plato and Rob Huff, at the end of the year RML moved into the WTCC with Chevrolet.

 Chevrolet (2009–2011)

 RML re-entered the BTCC in 2009, running their ex-WTCC Chevrolet Lacettis for 2001 champion Jason Plato, Mat Jackson since round two and James Nash since round four.
+Alex MacDowall.
 Their 2009 campaign has brought good results, taking 11 wins and Plato taking second in the drivers championship.
 In 2010, RML ran the Works Chevrolet team in the BTCC, winning the drivers championship with Jason Plato.
 On 1 February 2012, Chevrolet announced that they will be pulling out of the BTCC to focus on the WTCC, therefore RML will not be taking part in the 2012 BTCC season.